rafaelsieber/sftp-nvim/README.md

 - `:SftpSetup` - Configure SFTP connection settings
 - `:SftpUpload` - Upload the current file to the remote server
+- `:SftpUploadDir` - Browse and upload files/directories from local to remote server
 - `:SftpDownload` - Browse and download files/folders from remote server
 - `:SftpConfig` - Show current SFTP configuration